 Now, what are the odds that the civilization will self-destruct within this timeline?

 Pretty quickly (given exponential scales), a very small number of people – maybe every single member – of the civilization will have the power to destroy the civilization.
 To make things easier to compute, let’s assume it’s in average 100 hundred people who have to collude to self-destruct.
 We can also safely assume perfect connectivity between all members, except for the very first decades.

 Let’s also assume, based on humanity, an average population of 100 billion people (we are already at 7 billion, so 100 billion average over the next 10,000 years is quite low).

 This means all it takes is 100 people out of 100 billion to collude to self-destruct the civilization – and it only has to happen once during these 10,000 years.
-Let’s assume it takes one month for the evil group to plot and execute the self-destruction (also very lenient given that most of the time they will have super-artificial intelligence at their disposal).
+Let’s assume it takes one month for the evil group to plot and executes the self-destruction (also very lenient given that most of the time they will have super-artificial intelligence at their disposal).

 That’s right: you have to make sure continuously over 10,000 x 12 months = 120,000 months that no group of 100 out of 100 billion people decides to go wild, ever.